Louis Vuitton owner flags June turnaround after sales slump

-PARIS/MILAN (Reuters) - LVMH, the world’s biggest luxury goods group, said it had noted “strong signs” of a recovery since June which it hoped would extend into the coming months, after store closures tore a hole into the Louis Vuitton owner’s second-quarter sales.
+PARIS/MILAN (Reuters) - LVMH, the world’s biggest luxury goods group, said sales momentum picked up in June and had especially improved in China, after store closures sparked by the COVID-19 pandemic tore a hole into the Louis Vuitton owner’s second-quarter sales.

-Like rivals, LVMH (LVMH.PA) was forced to temporarily close stores and pause manufacturing at some sites as the COVID-19 pandemic spread from the key Chinese market to Europe and the United States.
+Like rivals, LVMH (LVMH.PA) temporarily closed stores and paused manufacturing as the outbreak spread from the key Chinese market to Europe and the United States.

-The company is also exposed to travel restrictions, as it operates duty free stores in airports, and many of the shoppers it targets in cities such as Milan or Paris are tourists.

-“I do not think we have ever seen such a perfectly negative alignment of planets against us,” Financial Chief Jean-Jacques Guiony told a conference call, although he also sounded a note of optimism about an upturn in countries such as China.
+“I do not think we have ever seen such a perfectly negative alignment of planets against us,” Financial Chief Jean-Jacques Guiony told a conference call, although he also sounded a note of optimism about an upturn in countries such as China as confinement measures ease.

 The conglomerate’s rivals, including Gucci owner Kering (PRTP.PA) and France’s Hermes (HRMS.PA), which are yet to report earnings, are exposed to similar trends, although LVMH’s business is more varied, as it also produces champagne and wine.